Skip to main content

 SciPy

-SciPy is a free and open-source Python library used for scientific and technical computing.
+SciPy is a free open-source Python library for scientific and technical computing.
 It is a collection of mathematical algorithms and convenience functions built on the NumPy extension of Python.
 This SciPy tutorial provides a good overview of using SciPy to learn linear algebra.

 Scikit-learn machine learning library